What is Ticking Fabric UK?

 How is it manufactured?

-Traditionally, ticking fabric is made from cotton which is a natural matrial.
+Traditionally, ticking fabric is made from cotton which is a natural material.
 Cotton fabric is made by processing bales of cotton in a textile mill to produce yarn, which is then woven into the final product.
 Similarly, linen is made by processing the fibres of flax plants to eventually create a woven cloth.
 Synthetics can also be used to create ticking material, as these can also be woven, but are formed using a chemical process.

-Purposes of Ticking Fabric?
+Purposes of Ticking Fabric UK?

 When choosing your ticking fabric, consider where it will be used and how frequently.
 Will it be used to upholster an everyday chair, or maybe a rarely used decorative cushion?
 This will affect your choice of ticking materials, as you may need a particularly durable one for regularly used furnishings.
-It’s also important to think about applying the fabric – do you need a fabric which drapes easily, or a sturdier fabric?
+It’s also important to think about applying the fabric – do you need a fabric which drapes easily or a sturdier fabric?

 If you want to upholster furniture which is used regularly, it’s best to opt for a hard-wearing, durable fabric – and one which is easy to clean.
 Unlike cushion covers, the upholstering on a chair cannot be easily removed, so being able to clean it quickly may be a valuable quality.

-Ticking fabric for cushion covers are usually for decorative cushions, or cushions in a living room rather than your bedroom.
+Ticking fabric for cushion covers is usually for decorative cushions or cushions in a living room rather than your bedroom.
 This is because the fabric is usually tougher, but can still be soft to the touch and comfortable against the skin.
 For decorative cushions, lighter and smoother fabrics can be used because they won’t encounter the same wear and tear as chairs or sofas and thus don’t need as much protection.

 Ticking fabrics have a variety of properties, so consider which attributes will be best to suit your needs.